Here’s a challenge: Quit your job and dedicate the rest of your life reading all the available blogs online. Good luck; it’s a never-ending task!

 Ideally, your brand should have about 26 topics to be posted throughout the span of six months.
 That will ensure you post every fortnight.

-Google analytics also prefers long form copy, so it is ideal to keep each blog post between 1500 and 3000 words.
-Longer articles tend to have more unique content, which is important when getting your brand stand out in its oversaturated market.
+Google analytics also prefers long-form copy, so it is ideal to keep each blog post between 1500 and 3000 words.
+Longer articles tend to have more unique content, which is important when getting your brand to stand out in its oversaturated market.